/

 nvme drive

 NVME drives have replaced the traditional spinning hard drives as well as the 2.5-inch SSD drive.
-An NVME drive has a much faster interface to the motherboard.
+An NVME drive uses the much faster PCIE interface to the motherboard.
 It therefore achieves the highest speeds possible.
+This is where you have your operating system and any software that may require speed.

 ________________________________________